mikiemapo/AZ-104-Critical-Priorities-Study-Deck/README.md

 ## How to Use

+### Option 1: Direct Import (.apkg file - Ready!)

+1. Download the `AZ-104-Critical-Priorities-Study-Deck.apkg` file from this repository
+2. Double-click the downloaded file or open Anki → File → Import
+3. The deck will be automatically imported with proper formatting
+4. Start studying immediately

+### Option 2: CSV Import (Also Available)

-1. Import the CSV file into Anki using the included format
+1. Download the `AZ-104-Critical-Priorities-Study-Deck.csv` file
+2. Open Anki → File → Import
+3. Map fields: Front, Back, Tags, Type
+4. Import and start studying

+### Study Strategy

-2. Focus first on "Critical Priority" tagged cards
+1. Focus first on "Critical Priority" tagged cards
-3. Use spaced repetition for App Service & Containers domain
+2. Use spaced repetition for App Service & Containers domain
-4. Practice sequence-based cards (D-G-W-C, C→A→D→B→E) until automatic
+3. Practice sequence-based cards (D-G-W-C, C→A→D→B→E) until automatic

 ## Priority Areas Covered